Gods and Deities

 Once one of the Five, Zacyn reigned as the God of Sun and Moon.
 Original patron of the Yorije dragons and worshipped by them, he ruled for many long years until his heart was clouded in shadow.
 Rebelling against Felnova, he was defeated and slain, and now roams as a ghost among the lands of the living.

-Father of Shiranui and Zephyro, Shang was the first god of weather.
+Son of Shiranui and brother to Zephyro, Shang was a lesser god of weather.
 Killed by a former Spirit King, Rozuyo.

 Shang was a long-bodied eastern dragon with gold and green scales; opalescent, in some lights it was said that he would turn pearly and white, like a wraith among the clouds.
 A large blue gem lay embedded in his brow, that matched gems at his shoulders and thighs.
 A thick mane of white streaked in gold encircled his face, before traveling down his back and neck to end at a long tift at the end of his tail.

-He was once the God of Weather in the Millirand Fiive; rumored to be the father of Shiranui, Shang held prestige among his peers.
+He was once the lesser god of weather beneath Scylla; rumored to be the son of Shiranui, Shang held prestige among his peers.
 He was a well-liked and well-loved god who never stopped visiting the mortals below, happy to grant any wish.
 He was slain by one he once called a friend - Rozuyo, fomerly a spirit in the service of Linath.

 A god of souls and one of the most divine and spiritual gods to ever have existed.
 Gave his life to split the Spirit Realms apart and save the balance from destruction.